Establishing secure connection…Loading editor…Preparing document…

 It isn't necessarily closed to visitors... this a popular perception due to the fact that Yale is a small school training elite lawyers for mainly legal academia - hence its Ivory tower /reclusive scholar's cove reputation that fosters and actively feeds into this kind of myth, whereas Harvard has the big hitter reputation - the guy whose into all the cool things and amazing at his work... the girl that everyone wants to take to prom...
 Harvard is the more commercial (that's not to say less elite) brand - but at the end of the day these are just manifestations of popular perceptions - none of which are necessarily representative.
 Both are excellent schools with many of the same strengths and either will prime you well for success in life.

-yale law school requirements
+Related searches to yale law school application deadline

 Create this form in 5 minutes!